glitton/petfinder_project/README.md

 ## <a name="about"></a>About Me

 Hi, my name is [Generosa Litton](https://www.linkedin.com/in/glitton) and I am a software engineer.
 Previously, I was a high-tech marketing director.
 I am an engineer at heart, having BS in Electronics Engineering, I decided to add to my toolbox by training as a software engineer at Hackbright Academy.
-I live in the San Francisco Bay Area and I'm currently seeking a full-time software engineer or developer evangelist role.
-If you'd like to discuss roles in your organization, feel free to email generosa.litton@yahoo.com.
+I live in the San Francisco Bay Area and I'm currently seeking a full-time software engineer or sales/solutions engineer role.
+If you'd like to discuss how I can contribute to your organization, feel free to email generosa.litton@yahoo.com.
 Thank you!